bbauska/Coursera-Bootstrap/readme.md

 This label tag allows me to give a label, which will occupy two left columns in this particular row.

-On the right side, I\'m going to use another div that the class applied as col-md-10.
+On the right side, I&apos;m going to use another div that the class applied as col-md-10.
 Notice that the earlier label used the col-md-2 there.

-For this div, I\'m going to apply the col-md-10 there.
+For this div, I&apos;m going to apply the col-md-10 there.

-And then inside this div, I\'m going to apply an input element, which is of the type text.
+And then inside this div, I&apos;m going to apply an input element, which is of the type text.

-If you are familiar with the forms from HTML, you\'ll see that we are using the form elements from HTML to create that form here so the input box here is of the type text.
+If you are familiar with the forms from HTML, you&apos;ll see that we are using the form elements from HTML to create that form here so the input box here is of the type text.